danieluhl/food-planner/README.md

 ## Todos

-- Save inactive recipes for dropdown.
+- Save inactive recipes for dropdown
 - Separate recipe management screen (write/delete)
   - Ingredients can be duplicated becasue they may be slightly different for different recipes but recipes are unique